btakita/briantakita.com/contents/articles/diy-seo/index.md

 [Brandyourself.com](http://brandyourself.com) makes it easy to inexpensively control your SEO destiny.
 Here is my [profile](http://briantakita.brandyourself.com/).

-Their free plan has a limitation of setting up three links for the free plan, so I bought their "Premium Membership" costing me $9 for 3 months.
+Their free plan has a limitation of setting up three links for the free plan, so I bought their "Premium Membership" giving me unlimited links for $9 every 3 months.

 Now I sit back and wait for Google to index the results :-)